knative/release/README.md

 ## Day of the release

 Follow the [release a repository](#release-a-repository) instructions for each repo.
-Wait for release automation to kick in (runs on a 2 hour interval).
+Wait for [release automation](#the-prow-job)? to kick in (runs on a 2 hour interval).
 Once the release automation passed, it will create a release tag in the repository.
 Enhance the respective tags with the collected release-notes using the GitHub UI.

 In general the release dependency order is something like the following (as of v0.20).
 Note: `buoy check` will fail if the dependencies are not yet ready.